nilscox/express-extra/docs/api.md

 - authorizer: the authorizer to negate
 - message (optional): the error message if the authorizer succeed

-Create an authorizer function that will succeed if the given authorizer fails.
-It will then throw an instance of `AuthorizationError`.
+Negate an authorizer.
+If the given authorizer does not throw, the created authorizer will throw an `AuthorizationError` itself.

 ### Logical or